 Unfortunately, Mars’s atmosphere is made up of around 95% carbon dioxide.
 This means that you couldn’t breathe on the Red Planet, and you would almost instantly die of hypoxia.
 Apart from this, Mars is really a cold place with average surface temperatures reaching 21 degrees Celsius; however, in the night, temperatures drop to -62 degrees Celsius.
 The Martian dust is also dangerous to humans, as it is toxic, finely grained, and abrasive, which is terrible for our lungs if we were exposed to it.

 The last thing to worry about would be radiation.
 Mars is full of it since its atmosphere, and lack of a global magnetic field means that the planet is showered by radiation through high-energy cosmic rays and solar particles.
 Astronomers will have to face all of these things if they ever get to Mars, but with our current technology, some of these problems might be easily solved.
 It remains to be seen what other new technologies we will have in the near future that would increase our chances of colonizing Mars.

 Did you know?

-- You would need around six Mars-sized planets to fill the volume of Earth.
+- It would take around 7 million Mars-sized planets to fill the Sun.